-Both individuals and businesses use essential oils.
+Both individuals and businesses use essential oils in their spas.
 A typical commercial use of these natural oils is in spas.
-If you have ever visited a spa, you might have wondered which essential oils they use.
-You can learn more about why spas use essential oils, which oils they use, and how you can make custom blends at home to recreate the aroma and benefits of spa oils at home here.
+If you have ever visited a spa, you might have wondered which oils they use.
+You can learn more about why spas use these oils, and how you can make custom blends at home to recreate the aroma and benefits of spa oils at home here.

 Why Do Spas Use Essential Oils?

 If you have ever visited a spa, you will know that you are greeted with a beautiful aroma as soon as you step onto the premises.
 However, the use of essential oils and aromatherapy is not just about making the place smell great.
-There are many benefits of using essential oils to physical and emotional wellbeing, and these benefits vary from one essential oil to the next.
+There are many benefits of using essential oils to physical and emotional well being, and these benefits vary based on which essential oil blends are used.

-How Can You Create Spa-Like Blends at Home?
+How To Create Spa-Like Diffuser Blends at Home?

-You can create spa aromatherapy blends at home using a few drops of each essential oil added to carrier oil.
-Some examples of carrier oils include sweet almond oil, jojoba oil, olive oil, coconut oil, and grapeseed oil.
+You can create spa scents at home using a few drops of each essential oil added to carrier oil.
+Some examples of carrier oils include sweet almond oil, jojoba oil, olive oil, coconut oil, and grape-seed oil.

-You should choose oils according to what you want to achieve, such as mood enhancement, relaxation, or energization.
+You should choose oils according to what you want to achieve, such as mood enhancement, relaxation, or becoming more energized.
 The aroma of each of the oils will also influence your decision as some oil combinations work better than others.
-Some great combinations include:
+Some great combinations of diffuser blends include:

 - An uplifting blend: Combine vetiver, lavender, and rosemary to lift your mood.

-- An energizing blend: Rosemary and eucalyptus essential oils are a great combination if you need more energy.
-The addition of one of the citrus essential oils will also work well, and they add freshness to the scent.
+- An energizing blend: Rosemary and eucalyptus essential oil blends are a great combination if you need more energy.
+The addition of one of the citrus oils will also work well, and they add freshness to the scent.

-- A relaxing blend: To help you relax, try combining chamomile, lavender, and ylang-ylang essential oils.
+- Relaxing diffuser blends: To help you relax, try combining chamomile, lavender, and ylang-ylang.

 The Final Verdict

-Spas use essential oils for their natural healing properties to promote physical and emotional wellbeing.
+Spas may use many different oils for their natural healing properties to promote physical and emotional well being.
 The oils used can vary between establishments, and some spas tailor the oils to meet the needs of the client.
-Some of the most common oils used in spas include chamomile, lemon, orange, lime, lavender, vetiver, peppermint, ylang-ylang, rosemary, and eucalyptus.
-You can combine some of these essential oils with a carrier oil to make a spa aromatherapy blend at home.
+Some of the most common spa scents include chamomile, lemon, orange, lime, lavender, vetiver, peppermint, ylang-ylang, rosemary, and eucalyptus.
+You can combine some of these aromatherapy oils with a carrier oil to make a blend just like a spa would have.